tutumcloud/api-docs/source/includes/nodecluster.md

 Parameter | Description
 --------- | -----------
 target_num_nodes | (optional) The number of nodes to scale this node cluster to tags | (optional) List of tags the node cluster (and nodes within the node cluster) will have.
-This operation replaces the tag list.
+This operation replaces the user tag list.

 ## Upgrade Docker Daemon